Rate Limits

 Free No-Code Automations

-• Some no-code native automations are free of charge.
+- Some no-code native automations are free of charge.
 They will not be considered on your runs-per-month rate limit, but they could have a maximum limit.
-When not specified a limit, they will be caped at 5.000 runs/month for each automation.
+When a limit is not specified, it will be caped at 5.000 runs/month for each automation.

 Webhooks

-• There are two types of webhooks inside Jestor: Object and Function webhooks.
+- There are two types of webhooks inside Jestor: Object and Function webhooks.
 Function webhooks are webhooks that, when activated, run a low-code function.
-As such, they follow low-code rules: whenever a function webhook is activated, it counts as 1 automation run regardless of whether it has a proper function or not.
-Afterwards, every time a Jestor native method is invoked (regardless of language), it will count as an additional automation run.
+As such, they follow low-code rules, which are described further below in this section.

-For a more in-depth example, see Low-code Automation and Integration above.
+For a more in-depth example, see Low-code Automation and Integration below.

 Combining no-code and low-code automations